miguelmonares/coding-template/README.md

 # Coding Environment Template

 A coding environment for agent evaluations.
-Provides bash and file editing tools.
+Provides bash and file editing tools. o.o

 > **⚠️ This is a template.** Before building, customize `Dockerfile.hud` for your project.